GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 * explain experimental data, through model fitting and refinement;

 * test hypotheses:
   - without going through expensive and time-consuming experiments.
-For example, with a model of gene expression in a cell, we can predict the impact of deleting a gene, without going through all the steps necessary to genetically modify a cell in the lab and then record the expression of its genes;
+For example, with a model of gene expression in a cell, we can predict the impact of knocking out a gene, without going through all the steps necessary to genetically modify a cell in the lab and then record the expression of its genes;

   - that wouldn't be ethical or even feasible to test in real life: e.g. testing the impact of a drug on human embryo development, understanding the merger of two galaxies;